The Future is Hybrid

 The company was born as a way to eliminate a pain point — specifically, according to co-Founder John Foley, to resolve the challenge of securing a reservation for a bike in his favorite spin classes.
 The limited amount of seats always sold out before he could get around to booking, and that prompted him to wonder if there was a way to replicate the in-studio experience at home.

 Peloton initially did what most first-generation technologies do: it tried to simulate what happened in the real world with an almost-as-good version that was more convenient.
-We see this evolution happen all of the time: the first successful e-mail service, AOL carried over ponderous anachronisms from “snail mail” like mailboxes and envelopes iconography.
-But later, technologies like IM and Slack took full advantage of the asynchronous nature of electronic communication to move messaging forward.
+We see this evolution happen all of the time: the first successful e-mail service, AOL, carried over ponderous anachronisms from “snail mail” like mailboxes and envelopes iconography.
+But later, technologies like IM and Slack took full advantage of the synchronous nature of electronic communication to move messaging forward.

 This is where Peloton in 2020 comes in.
 With its combination of hardware, software, content, data capture, and community, the company has managed to enhance the spin session beyond the IRL (in real life) version it had originally emulated.
 Put another way, Peloton has pioneered a hybrid experience blending the best of online and offline features to create what I call a “four-dimensional” service.